 I started this blog in 2007 to share many of my thoughts I have gleaned from my reading of scripture and my study of missiology, particularly the history of missiology.
 In 2012, I completed my dissertation in this field on the Shandong Revival.
 I have some content on this blog related to that end, but much more on other revivals as well.
 But I can’t keep myself focused on any one subject.
 I love learning because I believe all truth is God’s truth and that learning can and should be an act of worship.
-I took a lengthy hiatus from blogging from mid-2013 to mid-2016 when we moved to another state to engage in church planting ministry.
-I am resuming my blog now as a place to engage the public over pressing issues.
+I took a lengthy hiatus from blogging from mid-2013 to mid-2017 when we moved to another state to engage in church planting ministry.
+Unfortunately, I haven’t gotten back to blogging since.

 I am a Christian.
 This is more than just a self-identification, or a reflection of my upbringing.
 I don’t deserve to be a Christian.
 I have sinned.
 I have sinned greatly.
 I have done shameful things.
 I still struggle with temptation.
 Does this make me a hypocrite?
 Absolutely not!
 I have been a hypocrite at times, I think everyone has.
 I have claimed to do one thing and secretly done another.
 However, my sins are never hidden from one person.

 All of reality is contingent.
 This means that it does not have the attribute of necessary existence.
 It is not self-sufficient.
 Our perception of reality, all that this entails, feelings, thoughts, external physical objects, other beings, other minds, everything, is absolutely contingent.
 Only one being is a necessary being.
 This Other is the only self-existent being and has all power and all knowledge.
 This being is God.
 Why then is there a universe?
 Why is there anything else but God?

 This God not only chose to create all of reality, this God also created other minds to perceive it, and other wills to make real choices, and other things and beings that reflect this God’s essence.
 How do we know that?
 Why should we believe this is the case?